GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 If you have not yet installed Elixir and Phoenix, do so.

 1. Install Elixir and Node.js.
-If you are on MacOS with Homebrew, you can run:
+If you are on macOS with Homebrew, you can run:

         brew install elixir node